happyplan/happyplan/docs/1-Getting-Started.md

 ## Installation

-When everything above is okay, just run in your project root:
+When [requirements](0-Requirements.md) are okay, just run in your project root:

     $ npm init
     $ npm install happyplan --save-dev